fmontes/fmontes-gatsby/content/blog/how-to-manage-angular-state-in-your-components/index.md

 To create updaters, use the `update` method provided by the `ComponentStore` class.

-The method receives a also a function with two parameters, the first is the current state, and the second is the payload that is sent from the component used to update the state.
+The method receives a function with two parameters, the first is the current state, and the second is the payload the component sent to update the state.
 This method only has to return the new state.

 ##### Error y loading